Note: EPA no longer updates this information, but it may be useful as a reference or resource.

 Site investigations found contamination in ground water and soil that could potentially harm people in the area.
 Contamination resulted from waste handling practices at the site.
 Contaminants of concern include volatile organic compounds (VOCs), trichloroethylene (TCE), di(2-ethylhexyl)phthalate (DEHP) and manganese.

 Following the removal of wastes at the site, EPA determined ground water was the only remaining contaminated media warranting cleanup.

 Ground water contamination has been cleaned up to levels which support unrestricted use and unrestricted exposure.

 Investigation and Cleanup Responsibility / Oversight

 The site’s primary PRP led site investigation and cleanup activities, with oversight provided by EPA and SCDHEC.

 Site Cleanup Plan

-EPA has conducted a range of community involvement activities at the Rochester Property site to solicit community input and to ensure that the public remains informed about site activities throughout the site cleanup process.
-Outreach activities have included public notices and information meetings on cleanup progress and activities.
+EPA conducted a range of community involvement activities to solicit community input and to make sure the public remains informed about site activities throughout the cleanup process.
+Outreach efforts have included public notices, community interviews and information meetings.

 Travelers Rest Branch Library